amod26/Visualization-in-Python/README.md

 ## Bokeh offers simple, flexible and powerful features and provides two interface levels:

-1.Bokeh.models: A low-level interface which provides the application developers with most flexibility.
+1.Bokeh.models: A low-level interface which provides the application developers with most flexibility. <br>
 2.Bokeh.plotting: A higher-level interface to compose visual glyphs.

 ## Bokeh Dependencies